lowkey42/lowkey42.github.com/about.md

 <div class="dual_column_container" markdown="1">
 <div class="dual_column" markdown="1">

 Hi!
 My name is Florian Oetke.
-I'm a C++ programmer with a passion for engine architecture and game design and a CS student at Trier University of Applied Sciences.
+I'm a C++ programmer with a passion for engine architecture and game design.
+Currently, I am a CS student at Trier University of Applied Sciences.

 My professional experience lies in enterprise application development (mostly search-engines and document analysis with JavaEE).
 I also dabbled a bit in game design but my main interest is game/engine/graphics programming and C++ in general.

 I've worked on a couple of small to medium sized games as part of my semester/hobby/GameJam projects.
-Some of the more interesting once I've listed <a href="/portfolio">here</a>.
-The biggest of these is probably my pet-engine <a href="/portfolio#mirrage">Mirrage</a>.
+Some of the more interesting ones I've listed <a href="/portfolio">here</a>.
+My biggest private project to date probably is my pet-engine <a href="/portfolio#mirrage">Mirrage</a>.
 I've started this project as a way to wrap my head around the Vulkan API.
-But over time it evolved (mostly) through my <a href="/ssgi_thesis.pdf">Bachelor thesis</a> into an actual renderer and has grown ever since through some semester and Game Jam projects into a semi-usable game engine.
+Over time &ndash; and (mostly) through my <a href="/ssgi_thesis.pdf">Bachelor's thesis</a> &ndash; it evolved into an actual renderer.
+Ever since, it has grown through some semester and GameJam projects into a semi-usable game engine.

-Fueled by some of my work in graphics programming and passion for RPGs, I've also developed an interest in procedural content generation.
-The most interesting aspect of which I find the potential of game world generation and interactive generation/adaption of stories.
+Fueled by some of my work in graphics programming and a passion for RPGs, I've also developed an interest in procedural content generation.
+The most interesting aspect to me is the potential of game world generation and interactive generation/adaption of stories.
 This let me to my newest playground-project <a href="/portfolio#yggdrasill">Yggdrasill</a>.
-The goal of which is trying to generate realistic world-maps based on physical simulations and artistic input.
-But this project is still in an early planning/prototype phase.
+This project is still in an early planning/prototyping phase, but my goal is to attempt to generate realistic world-maps based on physical simulations and artistic input.

 If you would like to get in touch just send me an <a href="mailto:info@second-system.de">e-mail</a>, contact me through <a href="http://www.xing.com/profile/Florian_Oetke" rel="noopener noreferrer">Xing</a> or have a look at my projects on <a href="https://gitlab.com/lowkey42" rel="noopener noreferrer">GitLab</a> or <a href="https://github.com/lowkey42" rel="noopener noreferrer">GitHub</a>.